TUMFTM/nature_soh/README.md

 # nature_soh
 # Why we need a standardized state of health definition for battery electric vehicles -- a proposal for an energy- and capacity-based metric

 Supplementary python code for the publication.
-Analyze chargin data from state of the art electric vehicles.
+Analyze charging data from state of the art electric vehicles.
-Derive curves for vehicle level differential voltage analysis (DVA).
+Derive curves for vehicle level differential voltage analysis (DVA) and deeper aging assessment.

 ## Associated Article
 Please also check the associated article available online published with: